devtyr/devtyrcom/pages/projects/gullap/gullap-howto.markdown

 	date			Creation/update date of the page
 	tags 			Keywords for your page
 	draft			Defines whether this page is in draft mode or not

+The same attributes are available for posts, except `description`.

 There is one template that MUST exist: `page.template`.
 This is the default template.
 Use `template` to override that.